Aaron98990/ways-of-the-game/misconduct.md

 [A player fakes an injury and is cautioned for attempting to deceive the referee.](https://youtu.be/UAbX7wld9vg?t=7646)

-PRO writes about with three video examples [here].
+PRO writes about with three video examples [here](https://proreferees.com/2017/07/12/play-of-the-week-19-persistent-infringement/).

 Usual acts of simulation or embellishment include: